Workflow

 This workflow processes patient names, claim numbers, session dates, and funder file numbers.
 All automation must run on Canadian infrastructure.
 The OVH Canada VPS (Beauharnois, Quebec) is ISO 27001 and SOC 2 Type II certified and falls outside US CLOUD Act jurisdiction. n8n is self-hosted on that VPS with no data transiting non-Canadian servers.

-Airtable stores claim metadata, not clinical notes.
-Clinical content stays in Jane.
+Airtable stores only aggregated operational metrics — claim counts by funder, submission status summaries, aging reports, and reconciliation totals.
+No patient names, claim numbers, file numbers, or session dates enter Airtable.
+Individual claim records with patient-identifiable data stay in Jane and the clinic’s own tracking spreadsheet on Canadian infrastructure.
 If your clinic is on Microsoft 365, Power Automate inside the Canadian M365 tenant replaces n8n and the VPS — it is included in Business Standard, handles PHI-adjacent data within the Canadian tenant, and removes the VPS administration requirement.

 The ICBC HCPP portal and the AFU ICM portal are accessed by the clinician directly.
 Automation populates templates and manages the tracking layer; no automated system submits to government portals on your behalf.
 The clinician reviews every submission before it goes in.